sst/guide/_chapters/set-custom-domains-through-seed.md

 ---
 layout: post
-title: Configure Custom Domains through Seed
+title: Set Custom Domains Through Seed
 date: 2018-03-15 00:00:00
 description:
 comments_id:
 ---

 Our serverless API uses API Gateway and it gives us some auto-generated endpoints.
 We would like to configure them to use a scheme like `api.my-domain.com` or something similar.
-This can take a few different steps through the AWS Console, but it is pretty straightforward through [Seed](https://seed.run).
+This can take a few different steps through the AWS Console, but it is pretty straightforward to configure through [Seed](https://seed.run).

 From our **prod** stage, click on **View Deployment**.